-Richard Matthews AM - Independent Director
+Richard Matthews AM - Independent Director (Resigned August 2024)

-Richard Matthews was appointed Director in May 2022.
+Richard Matthews was appointed Director in May 2022 and resigned in August 2024.
 He is a consultant and a former Deputy Director General, Strategic Development for NSW Health.

 Mark Nelson - Independent Director